mlsecops-fm/field-manual/README.md

 ---

-*MLSecOps Labs™ and MLSecOps Field Manual™ are unregistered trademarks of Richard Spicer.*
+*MLSecOps Labs™, MLSecOps Field Manual™, and Vigilis in Machina™ are unregistered trademarks of Richard Spicer.*